-alleges that he never heard push back on training issues or not being able to complete tasks at CETC due to a lack of training.
+114 Ex.
+A48, A50, A58.
+Mr. Murphy alleges that he never heard push back on training issues or not being able to complete tasks at CETC due to a lack of training.
 Ex.
 A46.
 One collector attended an OSINT conference using her own funds to buy her ticket.
 At the conference there were tabletop exercises and competitions.
 The collector opined that "many of the [OSCO] collectors, even the senior ones, were clueless about the rest of the field or social media."
-She explained, for instance, when that impacted their collection no one in leadership knew what to do or what was."
+She explained, for instance, when "(b)(3)(A)(ii)

+that impacted their collection no one in leadership knew what to do or what an was."
 "Everyone is clueless about the basic things in the field of OSINT."
 This collector's request to attend a DHS I&A 101 course was denied.
 Ex.
 A43.

-on the program of that they needed, but he also stated that he had limited knowledge of OSCO's training program and was unable to describe it.
+115 Per Mr. Murphy, OSCO did not have a lack of training, and he never saw anything that indicated OSCO was not getting the training that they needed, but he also stated that he had limited knowledge of OSCO's training program and was unable to describe it.
 Ex.
 A46.